 To work towards open and interoperable data formats for gamma-ray astronomy, we have started this open data format specification.
 This was started at the PyGamma15 workshop in November 2015, followed by a meeting in April 2016 in Meudon and another meeting in March 2017 in Heidelberg.
-Version 0.1 of the spec was release in April 2016, version 0.2 in August 2018.
+Version 0.1 of the spec was release in April 2016, version 0.2 in August 2018, version 0.3 in November 2022.
 You can find more information about this effort in Deil et al. (2017).